-There were no major issues with this instrument and 100% of the data was recovered from the field deployment.
+There were no major issues with this instrument and, for most of the site, 100% of the data was recovered from the field deployment.
+At the Hawaii site, the missing data for the first 10 days were due to an external malfunction of one of the ACT datalogger and not any instrument malfunction.